Lexington Winter Invitational

 I hold them to the same analytical standard as more normative or traditional arguments.
-That means quoting some opaque piece of postmodern writing is unlikely to score much emphasis with me, absent a complete drop by the opponent.
+That means quoting some opaque piece of writing is unlikely to score much emphasis with me, absent a complete drop by the opponent.
 And even if there is a complete drop, during the weighing stage I could easily be persuaded that the critical argument is of little worth in adjudicating the round.
-When debating critical theory, Don't be afraid to point our that "the emperor has no clothes."
+When debating critical theory, Don't be afraid to point out that "the emperor has no clothes."

 In any case be sure to SLOW DOWN when reading critical arguments.

 I believe that debate, and the type of people it attracts, are uniquely superior opportunities to develop the skills required to fight oppression.
 I also believe that how I vote in some prelim at a tournament is unlikely to make much of a difference- or less so than if the debaters and judge spent their Saturday volunteering for a group fighting out-of-the-round oppression Or even singing, as they do in arguably the best scene from the best American movie ever.

 I tend to take the arguments more seriously when made in out rounds with audiences.
 In fairness, people may see prelims as the place to learn how to make these arguments, which is to be commended.
 But it is not guaranteed that I take an experienced debater making such arguments in prelims as seriously, without a well-articulated reason to do so.

 Also bear in mind that my perspective is that of a social studies teacher with a MA in Middle Eastern history and a liberal arts education who is at least tolerably familiar with the literature often referenced in these rounds.
 (If sometimes only in a 'book review' kind of way.)
 But I also default in my personal politics to feeling that a bird in hand is better than exposing the oppression of the bush.